klaudiaZF/sig-security/security-committer-pathway.md

 This guide, lays out a structured path for new members in Eclipse Tractus-X to contribute meaningfully and progress towards becoming committers.
 It emphasizes active participation, engagement in security-related tasks, and collaboration across different Special Interest Groups (SIGs) to build a comprehensive understanding and impact in the project's security landscape.

+## Community Integration

+- Become familiar with our [community](https://eclipse-tractusx.github.io/docs/developer)

+- Sign up for the [Eclipse Tractus-X mailing list](https://eclipse-tractusx.github.io/docs/oss/how-to-contribute/#dev-mailinglist) to stay updated and share security updates.

 ## Participating in the DevSecOps Hour

 - Actively join the weekly DevSecOps Hour meetings every Friday to share security insights and answer developers' security queries.

-## Community Integration

-- Sign up for the [Eclipse Tractus-X mailing list](https://eclipse-tractusx.github.io/docs/oss/how-to-contribute/#dev-mailinglist) to stay updated and share security updates.

 ## Active Contributions